 - Review the Goals and Objectives

-- E-mail Dr. Fritz 2 weeks prior to the start of the rotation to discuss scheduling
+- E-mail the Chiefs 2 weeks prior to the start of the rotation to discuss scheduling.

-- Four-week required rotation for categorical pediatric interns
+- Four-week (total) required rotation for categorical pediatric interns

-- Four-week rotation available for Med-Peds senior residents
+- Two-to-four week rotation available for Med-Peds senior residents

 - Most rotation activities occur during weekdays with several required evening clinics